rartino/snap-liquidsky-wine/README.md

 <p align="center"><p><b>This is (the source for) a snap package for Liquidsky for Windows running in Wine.</b></p>

   <p><b>Important: this is in no way affiliated with Liquidsky.
-No Liquidsky software is part of the package itelf.
-(Upon running the snap package, it downloads the installer for Liquidsky from the official servers and executes it.)</b></p>
+No Liquidsky software is part of the package itself.
+Upon running the snap package, it downloads the installer for Liquidsky from the official servers and executes it.</b></p>

-  <p>This snap is just a slightly modified version of the <a href="https://github.com/snapcrafters/steamforwindows">steamforwindows</a> snap.</p>

-  <p>It is supposedly working on Ubuntu, Fedora, Debian, and other major Linux distributions.</p>
+  <p>This snap is just a slightly modified version of the <a href="https://github.com/snapcrafters/steamforwindows">steamforwindows</a> snap.
+It is supposedly working on Ubuntu, Fedora, Debian, and other major Linux distributions.</p>

-  <p><b>This snap is experimental, built with development releases of upstream WINE and may not function as expected.
-If you encounter issues please report them is this GitHUb project.</b></p>
+  <p>This snap is experimental, built with development releases of upstream WINE and may not function as expected.
+If you encounter issues you can report them as an issue at this GitHUb project. <b>Please do NOT bother Liquidsky support with any issues you experience when using this software, since it is NOT sactioned by them in any shape or form.</b></p>

 ## Install